Miller's Crossing: Reception and legacy

 Miller's Crossing opened in limited release in New York City on September 22, 1990, after premiering at the New York Film Festival the day before.
 It was a box-office failure at the time, making slightly more than $5 million, out of its $10–$14 million budget.

-On review aggregator Rotten Tomatoes, the film has an approval rating of 93% based on 68 reviews, with an average rating of 8.2/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 93% based on 71 reviews, with an average rating of 8.2/10.
 The website's critical consensus reads, "Though possibly more notable for its distinctive style than an airtight story, this Coen brothers' take on the classic gangster flick features sharp dialogue, impressive cinematography, and a typically quirky cast of characters."
-On Metacritic, the film has a weighted average score of 76 out of 100, indicating "generally favorable reviews."
+On Metacritic, the film has a weighted average score of 76 out of 100, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C-" on an A+ to F scale.

 Film critic David Thomson calls the film "a superb, languid fantasia on the theme of the gangster film that repays endless viewing".
-Of Turturro's performance he says "This could be the finest work of one of our best supporting actors".
-Roger Ebert gave it 3/4 stars, stating "It is likely to be most appreciated by movie lovers who will enjoy its resonance with films of the past".
+Of Turturro's performance he says, "This could be the finest work of one of our best supporting actors".
+Roger Ebert gave it 3/4 stars, stating, "It is likely to be most appreciated by movie lovers who will enjoy its resonance with films of the past."
 Miller's Crossing won the Critic's Award at the 2nd Yubari International Fantastic Film Festival in February 1991.
 It was nominated for the Grand Prix of the Belgian Syndicate of Cinema Critics.

+The Sopranos pays homage to Miller's Crossing, particularly in the "Pine Barrens" episode.
 Frank Moraes says, "Gabriel Byrne does an excellent job in this film, ... this film lives and dies on his performance".
 Taking particular note of the work of cinematographer Barry Sonnenfeld and production designer Dennis Gassner, Christopher Orr observed, "Miller's Crossing is an aesthetic pleasure of the highest order on nearly every level".
 Time and Total Film placed it in their top 100 list.
-In 2010, The Guardian called it the 24th best crime movie of all-time.
+In 2010, The Guardian called it the 24th best crime movie of all time.